 Love pantry meals?
 Try this Simple Garlic Spaghetti, made with 12 whole cloves!
 While this sounds like a lot, we cook them in stages to ensure a pleasant (not biting) flavor.
 It’s the perfect healthy weeknight dish!

-- 1 lb spaghetti, or other long thin pasta shape (feel free to sub a shorter pasta for a different vibe, still tasty)
+- 1 lb spaghetti, or other long thin pasta shape

 - Kosher salt, used throughout

 - Scant ¼ cup extra virgin olive oil + 2 TBS